 At Ancienne Laiterie we offer the perfect private and relaxing get away for families, honeymooners/couples, painters inspired by the countryside and views and activity seeking travellers.
-We are a small farm with the dairy/hoilday Cottage joined to the main farmhouse at the back of the barn which is the home to many nesting birds, owls and on occasions bats.
+We are a farm with the dairy/hoilday Cottage joined to the main farmhouse at the back of the barn which is the home to many nesting birds, owls and on occasions bats.
 In this beautiful country setting we have renovated the dairy to include all modern comforts mixed with original features and French antiques.
-We also let you indulge in lovely linens and we offer a range of dining/menus using fresh local produce.
+We also let you indulge in lovely linens.
 The swimming pool is south facing for sun seekers and the grounds are full of shady spots for reading, painting, contemplating, enjoying a glass of wine or just dozing!
 Close by are lots of walks, cycle tracks and rafting is 10 mins away.
 We are rural but not remote as it is only 3km to the pretty village of Lasseube and 9km to Oloron St Marie with all facilities, shops and restaurants.
 We are right next to the Tour de France route, the Pau Historique automobile Grand Prix and 4* equestrian 3 day event.
 All the local villages have markets and small festivals throughout the year.
-I nearly forgot to mention Vanille and Mozart our resident donkeys who love being brushed), Minette and Henri the cats and our four chickens Isadora, Violet, Mary and Joan.
+I nearly forgot to mention Vanille and Mozart our resident donkeys who love being brushed), Minette, Henri, Poppy and Sacha the cats and our five chickens.

 |Nearest beach||Biarritz 130 km|